redecentralize/alternative-internet/README.md

 * [Younity](http://getyounity.com/) is a "personal cloud" that lets users share their files between their devices, without uploading them to one centralised server.

 * [Bitcoin by Mobile](http://www.bitcoinbymobile.com/) allows Bitcoin newcomers to quickly and easily purchase small sums of Bitcoin using their mobile phone to fund the purchase.

+* [Bitcloud](http://bitcloudproject.org) is an open source distributed cloud storage system and escrow agent based on Tahoe-LAFS that allows publishers to pay storage nodes for storing encrypted data and sharing that data with others.
+The decentralized nature of Bitcloud allows anyone to publish large amounts of data in a way that is free from censorship, high costs, and proprietary software.
+The first application for bitcloud will be [WeTube](https://github.com/wetube/wetube-web), a platform for viewing and publishing videos, podcasts, ebooks, music, and other forms of media.

+* [CloudBank](https://github.com/omgbbqhaxx/cloudbankproject) First ever POWWT (Proof of work with time) consensus algorithm crypto currency with python without fee all miners share constant reward between them.

+* The [Drogulus](http://drogul.us/) (WIP) is a programmable peer-to-peer data store.
+It's an open, federated and decentralised system where the identity of users and provenance of data is ensured by cryptographically signing digital assets.[Redecentralise Video interview](http://redecentralize.org/#interviews)

+* [Swarm](https://swarm.ethereum.org) is a distributed storage platform and content distribution service, a native base layer service of the ethereum web3 stack.
+It uses the ethereum economy to incentivize P2P storage.

+* [VirtKick](https://www.virtkick.io/) is your self-hosted DigitalOcean.
+Take cloud back to your computer, home network or a dedicated server.
+Manage virtual machines, Docker containers and create 1-click apps.

+* [Bitmarkets](https://github.com/voluntarynet/bitmarkets) a working decentralized marketplace based on bitcoinj and bitmessage.

+* [P](https://github.com/unsetbit/p) is a small JavaScript library for creating peer-to-peer applications in browsers.
+It allows for transitive connections across peers which makes certain network topologies, such mesh networks,easy to establish.

+* [Streisand](https://github.com/jlund/streisand) sets up a new server running L2TP/IPsec, OpenSSH, OpenVPN, Shadowsocks, Stunnel, and a Tor bridge.
+It also generates custom configuration instructions for all of these services.
+At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, or fellow activists.

+* [Bittubers](https://bittubers.com/about) - is a brand new social network for content creators and streamers.
+Developed by [BitTube](https://bit.tube/), BitTubers emphasizes free speech, fairness and unrestricted monetization across the board.
+This platform is the successor to bit.tube, launched in mid 2018, building upon its original peer-to-peer fundamentals with greatly improved monetization options, discoverability, interactivity and engagement features.

+* [D.Tube](https://about.d.tube/) is the first crypto-decentralized video platform, built on top of the STEEM Blockchain and the IPFS peer-to-peer network."

+* [Apoapse](https://apoapse.space/) is dedicated to advancing cybersecurity into general use across the business ecosystem.
+A variety of open-source solutions are offered, such as Apoapse Pro, a self-hosted collaborative messaging platform, or Apoapse Protocol, a secure message and data sharing C++ network library.

+* [OTRTalk](https://github.com/mnaamani/otrtalk) Is a command line based chat application, uses BitTorrent P2P DHT Network for peer discovery and OTR (Off the Record) for secure messaging.

+* [Quietnet](https://github.com/Katee/quietnet) is a simple chat program using near ultrasonic frequencies.
+It works without Wi-Fi or Bluetooth and cannot be eavesdropped using conventional network capturing methods.